Do you want to learn how to start a blog?

 I’ve said it before, and I’ll say it again.
 You MUST create High-Quality Content if you wanna get anywhere with your blog.

-You MUST Over-Deliver – you must look at your content as, if I were reading this article, what would I learn from it?
+To have a successful blog, you MUST Over-Deliver – you must look at your content as, if I were reading this article, what would I learn from it?
 Am I missing anything crucial for the subject I’m covering?